 Forgiveness is one of those things many of us know is a good thing, but we may not know what to actually do to forgive someone.
 Whether you’ve experienced repeated minor harms or one big harm, it can be difficult to just let go and move forward.
 It may not feel safe to forgive, we may not know where to start, and we may not even want to forgive someone.
 However, we can often see how holding onto the anger or resentment also causes us harm.
+On the other hand, letting go of anger can bring us some peace and ease.

 This practice has been incredibly beneficial in my own life, and I’ve seen it help students of ours immensely.
 It takes time, consistent effort, and willingness.
 With some patience, we can work to open our hearts to those that have caused us harm.